sarahciston/codingcare/posts/0critintro.md

 Just as a paper snowflake or a tie-dyed garment contains in its pattern the re-foldable traces of its making — a flattened, temporarily static version of its coming-into-shape, marking the places it once touched against itself as it held different forms [@sedgwickWeatherProust2012] — trans\*formative technocraft aims to "decipher the history of the making" and the future shapes it might take.

 [^platformdream]: I dream of a platform where I can write and code and share and cite and annotate and highlight and collage and print and remix and machine-read and connect.
 [In my dream notes, I have written "semantic web layer cake?" and "Gollum platform?"
 I rarely imagine I am the only one imagining such things, until I try to explain them to others.
 I expect it to be easy, that these hybrid forms already exist — becaue they seem so small and obvious to me, how complicated could they be?
 But when I try to find some preexisting version, I come up empty, frustrated, confused.
 And I am left without tools or language to begin building such a connected and connecting form on my own.]

+[xxxADD]
+>"True randomness is a slippery thing; it is a property not of things in themselves, like individual numbers, but of their relationship to one another. [...]
+Randomness is relational. [...]
+You can't programme a computer to produce true randomness, "
+The problem of pseudorandomness, computation's inability to produce truly random numbers, happens because "Randomness is relational"

 ## TechnoCraft